Fluctuations in the market are to be expected, no matter what sector. In fact, these trends have been seen throughout history.

 The rates you’ll pay on the equity you release will increase the closer you get to your maximum borrowing limit.

 Currently, the highest rate for the maximum amount is 6%.
 But, if you take out 75% of your maximum, your rates will most likely be 3% or less.
 And then, if you take out 60%, you’ll most likely qualify for 2.24%.
 This, of course, will depend on the company you choose.
 For example, the Key Equity Release currently has one of the best rates.

 Well, even though traditional mortgage rates are between 1-2%, equity release interest rates are fixed for life, making it a better option in the long run.

 3. Release Money Only When You Need It

 As you probably know, drawdown plans and income plans let you draw down against a pre-agreed facility.
 Drawdowns allow you to choose income plans and set your income amount from the get-go.

-Even though they tend to be more rigid, there’s more certainty attached to income plans because you set the rate at the beginning of the agreement.
+Even though they tend to be more rigid4, there’s more certainty attached to income plans because you set the rate at the beginning of the agreement.
 On the other hand, drawdown rates are only applied when you release money.
 Plus, each drawdown comes with another application.

 Discover: The Pros and Cons of Equity Release

 Let’s Have a Quick Look at Some Stats